Teaching Swimming in Canada

 Some certificates, licenses, memberships, and courses you should know about are:

-• Some establishments may also ask you to provide a valid National Lifeguard certification.
+Some may also ask you to provide a valid National Lifeguard certification.
 This lifeguard certification program is nationally recognized throughout the country and by the province of Ontario for lifeguarding public swimming pools.

 • You may be asked to provide a minimum of a Secondary (high) school graduation certificate (however, this will depend on the type of employment you are searching for).